nomoresqt/DataScientistStockPricePredictor/README.md

-# Udacity Data Scientist Stock Predictor
+# Udacity Data Scientist Capston Project Stock Predictor

 This project is the capstone project of Udacity Data Scientist nano-degree.
 For this project, I built a model to predict stock prices.